 On Friday (9/20), Governor Hickenlooper and Attorney General John Suthers received a “formal Notice of Intent to initiate a Federal Class Action against Governor John W. Hickenlooper in the Federal District Court of Colorado.”

 The basis of the Federal Class Action lawsuit is that the Colorado Oil & Gas Conservation Commission (COGCC) statutes illegally altered the Colorado Constitution @ ART.
 V, Sec.
 35, ART.
 XX, Sec.
 6 without the Consent of the Governed, thereby rendering the COGCC authority and Governor’s enforcement of that authority as unconstitutional.

-When asked about the purpose of the Notice of Intent, McWilliams said, “Within our legal system, due process demands a formal written notice be presented to a defendant by the plaintiff before the actual filing of court documents.
+When asked about the purpose of the Notice of Intent, Sherman said, “Within our legal system, due process demands a formal written notice be presented to a defendant by the plaintiff before the actual filing of court documents.
 This due process requirement on the part of the Plaintiff Class was fulfilled today [September 20].”

 GLENWOOD SPRINGS — A planned class action lawsuit is being prepared by two local critics of the oil and gas industry, who hope to challenge the constitutionality of the Colorado Oil and Gas Conservation Commission (COGCC).

 The two, former oil and gas industry employee Carl McWilliams of Silt and political activist Anita Sherman of Glenwood Springs, on Friday submitted to Colorado Attorney General John Suthers and Daniel Domenico, the state’s solicitor general, a formal “Notice of Intent” to file a federal class action suit against Colorado Gov. John Hickenlooper, alleging that the statutes creating the COGCC are in violation of the Colorado Constitution and the U.S. Constitution …